mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md

 Notes:

 - Testers can check this setting if their **Write** [role](10_environment_roles_tab.md#role-permissions) enables it.
-- The Replaced Sequence setting is not displayed for a task with a [Create Synthetic Entities](18_load_task_requested_entities_regular_mode.md#create-synthetic-entities) selection method, since the Synthetic method creates new clones (replicas) of the selected entity and replaces the sequences on each clone.
+- The Replaced Sequence setting is not displayed in the following cases:
+ - A task with a [Create Synthetic Entities](18_load_task_requested_entities_regular_mode.md#create-synthetic-entities) selection method, since the Synthetic method creates new clones (replicas) of the selected entity and replaces the sequences on each clone.
--  The Replaced Sequence setting is not displayed when selecting **Delete Entity without Load** as an operation mode, since the TDM task only deletes the selected entities and does not load new data into the target environment.
+ - When selecting **Delete Entity without Load** as an operation mode, since the TDM task only deletes the selected entities and does not load new data into the target environment.
 - The Replace Sequence must be implemented in the Fabric implementation.
 Click for more information about [Delete implementation].